mcfazio2001/JourneyMaker-Positron/README.md

 <br>

 ## Help Support the Project
-If you like this design, please consider supporting the Positron 3D team via donations; [Paypal] (https://www.paypal.com/donate/?hosted_button_id=8HVCJBN4Q7MXC)
+If you like this design, please consider supporting the Voxolite team via donations; [Paypal] (https://www.paypal.com/donate/?hosted_button_id=8HVCJBN4Q7MXC)